-- 1. The information on the course outline handed with this Course Information Sheet or posted on Blackboard is not binding and can change according to the needs of the class. - 2.
-No makeup tests will be given unless there is a valid health problem or family emergency.
+- No makeup tests will be given unless there is a valid health problem or family emergency.
 Students may be required to provide the Instructor with documentation related to illness and/or emergency as it is discussed in the University Calendar.
 The student must discuss an alternative course of action with the instructor within two weeks.
-If the Instructor is not available, notification of the situation may be given to the Coordinator.
 This information can be found in the University Calendar page.
-39 - 3.
+39 - 2.
+Attendance to all exams is compulsory. - 3.
 To derive the utmost benefit from instruction, daily attendance is essential.
 Class participation is a necessary component of this course.
 Lack of attendance may adversely affect your overall performance and may have a negative impact on your final grade.
-If you miss class, consult the Blackboard site for this course for information on homework and assignments. - 4.
-Depending on their abilities, students are expected to spend a minimum of 2 hours on outside preparation for each class period. - 5.
-Assignments submitted electronically will not be accepted, unless prior approval is obtained from the instructor.
-The Department's drop-box, located in the foyer area of the third floor in Craigie Hall between blocks D and C, is available for depositing assignments and course work.
-The material placed in the drop-box will be collected and date-stamped at the beginning and at the end of the working day.
-Late assignments and missed tests policy: Late essays will be penalized 1/3 of a letter grade per day (e.g. from B+ to B).).
-If you require an extension for medical or personal reasons, email the instructor before the due date. - 6.
-All assignments must be completed to pass this course
+Besides, failure to attend class always results in missed opportunities to hear and speak Spanish. - 4.
+Depending on their abilities, students are expected to spend a minimum of two hours in outside preparation for each class period.
+Students will be encouraged to communicate consistently in the target language from the start of the course. - 6.
+All assignments must be completed to pass this course.